partnerships-caps/Consultadd_Partnerships/README.md

 # Consultadd__Technology_Partnerships
-This is partnership tracker for CAPS.
+This is partnership tracker for Consultadd Public Services